 Two great programs.
 Both highly recommended.
 How to choose.

 In a word, Wow.
 Unbelievably impressive.
 Best 180 bucks I ever spent on my golf game.
-(But the price has gone up.)
+(But it now costs $200 a year.)

 If you’re going to play golf, you pretty well need to know what kind of grass you’re playing on.
 It makes a difference.
 But nowhere, it seems, are there pictures you can use to recognize grasses on the course.
 This article attempts to provide that information, and identify the impact that different grasses have on shots from the fairway, shots from the rough, and putts on the green.